- About Homelessness

 Homelessness and health concerns often go hand in hand.
 An acute behavioral health issue, such as an episode of psychosis, may lead to homelessness, and homelessness itself can exacerbate chronic medical conditions or lead to debilitating substance abuse problems.
 At the most extreme, a person can become chronically homeless when his or her health condition becomes disabling and stable housing is too difficult to maintain without help.

-People living in shelters are more than twice as likely to have a disability, according to the Department of Housing and Urban Development.
-On a given night in 2012, nearly 40 percent of the homeless population had serious mental illness or conditions related to chronic substance abuse.
+People living in shelters are more than twice as likely to have a disability, according to the Department of Housing and Urban Development, compared to the general population.
+On a given night in 2014, nearly 20 percent of the homeless population had serious mental illness or conditions related to chronic substance abuse, according to the 2014 Point-In-Time Count.
 Thousands of people with HIV/AIDS experience homelessness on a given night.
-Half of veterans in shelters are disabled.

 Treatment and preventive care can be difficult for homeless people to access, because they often lack insurance coverage, or are unable to engage health care providers in the community.
 This lack of access can lead a homeless individual to seek medical care only once his or her condition has worsened to the point that a trip to the emergency room is unavoidable.

-The extent of health conditions and disability should be considered when designing effective, efficient strategies to end homelessness.
-For chronically homeless people, permanent supportive housing provides stable housing coupled with supportive services as needed – a cost-effective solution to homelessness for those with the most severe health, mental health, and substance abuse challenges.
+For chronically homeless people, the intervention of permanent supportive housing provides stable housing coupled with supportive services as needed – a cost-effective solution to homelessness for those with the most severe health, mental health, and substance abuse challenges.
+With the advent of the ACA, funding through Medicaid will be a key financing component for the supportive services in permanent supportive housing.